Welcome to ME/CFS Advocacy Week and DC Lobby Day 2020

 October 18, 2019: ME/CFS Advocacy Week Dates Announced

 ME/CFS Advocacy week returns from April 19 – 26, 2020.
 Online actions and social media campaigns will be active throughout the week.
-In-Person events will take place in Washington DC and at the National Institutes of Health Bethesda, MD campus from Sunday April 19, 2020 – Wednesday April 22, 2020.
+In-Person events will take place in Washington, DC from Sunday April 19-21, with a Public Lecture at the National Institutes of Health in Bethesda, MD on April 22, 2020.

 Events in Washington D.C.